sampsyo/home/_drafts/flatgfa.md

 <img src="{{site.base}}/media/flatgfa/tiny.svg" class="img-responsive">

-Hilariously, vg picked the 🎷 and 🕌 emojis to represent the two walks in the graph, i.e., the two individual organisms we've sequenced.
+Hilariously, vg picked the 🎷 and 🕌 emojis to represent the two walks in the graph, i.e., the two individual organisms in our little population.
 (And [GraphViz][] has made something of a mess of things, which isn't unusual.)
 You can see the 🎷 genome going through segments 1, 2, and 4;
 🕌 also takes a detour through segment 3, which is the nucleotide sequence TTG.
-Just to make things a little more fun, these walks pass through each segment *directionally:* either forward or backward, yielding the [reverse complement][revcomp] of the DNA sequence.
+Just to make things a little more fun, these walks pass through each segment *directionally:* either forward, yielding the DNA sequence you see written in the node, or backward, yielding the sequence's [reverse complement][revcomp].
 That's what's going on with segment 4 here: both paths traverse it backward.

-Anyway, the pangenome folks have a file format:
+The pangenome folks have a standard file format for these variation graphs:
 [Graphical Fragment Assembly (GFA)][gfa].
 GFA is a text format, and it looks like this: